 What is a Data Product?

 Given their similar names, data products can sometimes be confused with the concept of “data as a product.”
-While data products are self-contained applications or systems, data as a product is a lens through which to treat data resources.
-One of the core tenets of the data mesh, data as a product calls for data to be viewed, designed, and manipulated from the consumer’s point-of-view.
-This can involve creating data products, platforms, and other tools that make the user experience as seamless and effective as possible.
+While data products are self-contained, data as a product is a lens through which to treat data assets, asserting that they should be viewed, designed, and manipulated from the consumer’s point-of-view.
+This may involve creating data products, platforms, and other tools that make the user experience as seamless and effective as possible.
+Data as a product is also a core tenet of data mesh architectures.

 Characteristics of Data Products

-Data products should not exist in a vacuum.
-They need to be discoverable and accessible for the users that are meant to benefit from them.
-This means that data product creation and implementation should be well documented, and registered in a centralized location for ease of access and maintenance.
-Making the data product accessible also helps ensure that it will be reusable to drive future goals that require similar capabilities.
+Data products cannot exist in a vacuum.
+They need to be discoverable and accessible for the users who can put them to work.
+Data product details should be well documented in order to make them easily findable, and published in a centralized location.
+Making the data product accessible also helps ensure that it will be reused, and in turn increase efficiency across the organization.

-Data products should not necessarily be a “set and forget” means of using data.
-While they are geared towards streamlining processes, they are still subject to changes made to the underlying data.
-If data sources change, they could disrupt automated processes built into a data product, leading to breakdowns in reporting or inaccurate results.
+While data products aim to streamline processes, they still absorb and can be affected by changes to the underlying data.
+For instance, data source modifications could disrupt automated processes built into a data product, leading to breakdowns in reporting or inaccurate results.
 You should ensure that your data products are reliably monitored and adaptable to these changes.

-Data products are useless if they produce low quality or inaccurate analytics.
-This is especially relevant when these analytics are driving business or operational decisions.
-To avoid this, it’s essential to enforce quality control over the data that is fed into the products.
-With data monitoring and detection capabilities, teams can ensure that the data fed into and extracted from data products is quality and usable for its intended purpose(s), as well as maintain a holistic view of how data is being accessed by which users.
+Data products are useless if they produce low quality or inaccurate analytics, so it’s essential to enforce quality control over the data that is fed into the products.
+With data monitoring and risk detection capabilities, you can ensure that the data fed into and extracted from data products is high quality and usable, while maintaining a holistic view of how data is being accessed by which users.

 Common Types of Data Products